-Oil, gas and mineral exploration and evaluation activity involves the search for hydrocarbon resources, the determination of technical feasibility and the assessment of commercial viability of an identified resource.
-Once the legal right to explore has been acquired, costs directly associated with exploration are capitalized under "Deferred exploration costs" account.
-The Group's deferred exploration costs are specifically identified for each Service Contract (SC) area and quarrying area.
-All oil exploration costs relating to each SC are deferred pending the determination of whether the contract area contains oil, gas and mineral reserves in commercial quantities.
+Oil and gas exploration and evaluation activity involves the search for hydrocarbon resources, the determination of technical feasibility and the assessment of commercial viability of an identified resource.
+Once the legal right to explore has been acquired, costs directly associated with exploration are capitalized under "Deferred oil exploration costs" account.
+The Parent Company's deferred oil exploration costs are specifically identified for each Service Contract (SC) area and quarrying area.
+All oil exploration costs relating to each SC are deferred pending the determination of whether the contract area contains oil and gas reserves in commercial quantities.
 Capitalized expenditures include costs of license acquisition, technical services and studies, exploration drilling and testing, and appropriate technical and administrative expenses.
-General overhead or costs incurred prior to having obtained the legal rights to explore an area are recognized as expense in the consolidated statement of comprehensive income when incurred.
+General overhead or costs incurred prior to having obtained the legal rights to explore an area are recognized as expense in the statement of comprehensive income when incurred.

-If no potentially commercial hydrocarbons are discovered or mineral reserve, the deferred exploration costs are written off through the consolidated statement of comprehensive income.
-If extractable hydrocarbons are found and, subject to further appraisal activity (e.g., the drilling of additional wells), it is probable that they can be commercially developed, the costs continue to be carried under deferred exploration costs account while sufficient/continued progress is made in assessing the commerciality of the hydrocarbons.
-Costs directly associated with appraisal activity undertaken to determine the size, characteristics and commercial potential of a reservoir following the initial discovery of hydrocarbons, including the costs of appraisal wells where hydrocarbons were not found, are initially capitalized as deferred exploration costs.
+If no potentially commercial hydrocarbons are discovered or mineral reserve, the deferred oil exploration costs are written off through the parent company statement of comprehensive income.
+If extractable hydrocarbons are found and, subject to further appraisal activity (e.g., the drilling of additional wells), it is probable that they can be commercially developed, the costs continue to be carried under deferred oil exploration costs account while sufficient/continued progress is made in assessing the commerciality of the hydrocarbons.
+Costs directly associated with appraisal activity undertaken to determine the size, characteristics and commercial potential of a reservoir following the initial discovery of hydrocarbons, including the costs of appraisal wells where hydrocarbons were not found, are initially capitalized as deferred oil exploration costs.

-At the completion of the exploration phase, if technical feasibility is demonstrated and commercial reserves are discovered, then, following the decision to continue into the development phase, the deferred exploration costs relating to the SC/GSEC, where oil, gas and mineral in commercial quantities are discovered, is first assessed for impairment and (if required) any impairment loss is recognized, then the remaining balance is transferred to property and equipment in the consolidated statement of financial position.
+At the completion of the exploration phase, if technical feasibility is demonstrated and commercial reserves are discovered, then, following the decision to continue into the development phase, the deferred oil exploration costs relating to the SC, where oil and gas in commercial quantities are discovered, is first assessed for impairment and (if required) any impairment loss is recognized, then the remaining balance is transferred to property and equipment in the parent company statement of financial position.

-Deferred exploration costs are assessed at each reporting period for possible indications of impairment.
+Deferred oil exploration costs are assessed at each reporting period for possible indications of impairment.
 This is to confirm the continued intent to develop or otherwise extract value from the discovery.
-When this is no longer the case or is considered as areas permanently abandoned, the costs are written off through the consolidated statement of comprehensive income.
+When this is no longer the case or is considered as areas permanently abandoned, the costs are written off through the parent company statement of comprehensive income.
 Exploration areas are considered permanently abandoned if the related permits of the exploration have expired and/or there are no definite plans for further exploration and/or development.

-The recoverability of deferred exploration costs is dependent upon the discovery of economically recoverable reserves, the ability of the Group to obtain necessary financing to complete the development of reserves and future profitable production or proceeds from the disposition of recoverable reserves.
+The recoverability of deferred oil exploration costs is dependent upon the discovery of economically recoverable reserves, the ability of the parent company to obtain necessary financing to complete the development of reserves and future profitable production or proceeds from the disposition of recoverable reserves.